-Parent/ Teacher Organization will operate as а organization sanctioned by the board.
+Parent/ Teacher Organization will operate PTO: The as а separate organization sanctioned by the board.
 The PTO will consist of parent officers, committee chairmen, the principal, assistant principal, and three PTO will help teacher representatives.
-The oversee and extracurricular, recreational, social, and community service activities of the school.
+The oversee and facilitate extracurricular, recreational, social, and community service activities of the school.
 Both the SIT and the PTO will work collaboratively with the principal and school community and give monthly reports to the board of directors.